 Understanding the process helps you know where your fees are used.

-Before filing, conduct a trademark search on the official website of the Controller General of Patents, Designs and Trade Marks.
+Before filing, conduct a Trademark Search on the official website of the Controller General of Patents, Designs and Trade Marks.

 This ensures your mark is unique.

-File Form TM-A with required documents and pay the applicable Trademark Registration Fees in India.
+File Form TM-A with required documents and pay the applicable trademark registration Fees in India.

 The Trademark Examiner checks: